pimcore/pimcore/doc/Development_Documentation/04_Assets/01_Working_with_PHP_API.md

 ##### Getting Data
 Metadata for an asset can be fetched using `getMetadata` method of Asset class.
 It takes 4 parameters:
 1. `$name` (string) when passed it returns the metadata with the given name, otherwise it lists all.
-2. `$language` is a nullable string which corresponds to language of the metadata.
-If language is passed, it tries to fetch metadata in a specific language.
+2. `$language` (string) with this parameter you can filter out the metadata of a specific language.
 3. `$strictMatch` is a boolean value which, if true tries to get only the metadata which exactly matches the requested language.
 4. `$raw` is a boolean value which, if true gets extra information like name, data, language and input type of the metadata.